 Rare cases of purple toe syndrome, warfarin-induced skin necrosis, and there are reports of calciphylaxis with warfarin therapy.
 Purple toe syndrome is a complication characterized by cholesterol microembolization that causes purple lesions to develop on the toes and sides of the feet.
 Purple toe syndrome usually develops 3 to 8 weeks after the initiation of warfarin therapy.
-Warfarin-induced skin necrosis is a serious condition in which the subcutaneous tissue necrosis occurs due to an acquired protein C deficiency following treatment with warfarin.
+Warfarin-induced skin necrosis is a serious condition in which subcutaneous tissue necrosis occurs due to an acquired protein C deficiency following treatment with warfarin.
 The risk of necrosis increases in patients with protein C or protein S deficiency.
 The skin necrosis usually occurs within the first week of therapy and management strategies, including discontinuing treatment with warfarin, administering fresh frozen plasma and vitamin K, and initiating anticoagulation therapy with either unfractionated heparin or low molecular weight heparin.
-Calciphylaxis or calcium uremic arteriolopathy is another rare adverse effect that can occur in patients with or without end-stage renal disease.
+Calciphylaxis or calcium uremic arteriolopathy is another rare adverse effect in patients with or without end-stage renal disease.

 Warfarin has several contraindications and clinical considerations for its use.